 If you’re wondering about how to get 10000 steps a day, I’m assuming you’re already convinced that 10000 steps a day is good for better health, fitness and fat loss.

-On the other hand, if you’re one of those skeptics who’s not sure about the 10000 steps a day goal, or if you think 10000 daily steps was chosen (arbitrarily) by a pedometer company for marketing, you’re not entirely mistaken.
+On the other hand, if you’re one of those skeptics who’s not sure about the 10000 steps a day goal, or if you heard 10000 daily steps was chosen (arbitrarily) by a pedometer company for marketing, you’re not entirely mistaken.
 That’s part of the history you can trace back to the 1960s.
 (Look up “Manpo-Kei” or read my previous blog post if you want to learn more about the origin and validity of the 10000 steps a day number):

 Is 10,000 steps a day a good goal?
 (Burn the Fat Blog)